manfredmichael/tech-assesment-manfred/README.md

-# BMNet+ deployment with Amazon Sagemaker & mlflow
+# BMNet+ Deployment with Docker and Flask

 ## Preparation